 When it comes to investing, the right formula differs from one investor to another.
-If you are a risk averse investor, you need to start diversifying from the asset level on.
-You will need to build your portfolio on bonds, large diversified ETFs and large cap stocks.
-If you are young and prepared to take on some risk, you are likely to invest in stocks of high growth companies.
+If you are a risk-averse investor, you need to start diversifying from the asset level.
+You will need to build your portfolio on bonds, large diversified ETFs, and large-cap stocks.
+If you are young and prepared to take on some risk, you are likely to invest in stocks of high-growth companies.
 Ziggma’s ultra-fast free stock screener will get you results quickly.

 These are the key diversification categories:

 - Geography.
 Global brokers, such as Interactive Brokers make it possible for any investor to add geographic diversification to a portfolio.
 This means that you can own stocks from outside your country or even continent at a very reasonable price thus adding geographic diversification to your portfolio.
 There are also many ETFs that focus on particular countries or regions.

 - Asset class.
 As mentioned in the introduction, different asset classes come with their respective distinct risk and return profiles, which investors need to consider in light of their individual financial situation and degree of expertise.
 The main asset classes to consider are bonds, stocks, ETFs, and increasingly alternative asset classes, such as cryptocurrencies, crowdlending, and funding, or even collectibles.
 If you think bonds are too complex, you can easily get exposure to this asset class via bond ETFs.
 On the Ziggma platform, you can find various ETF model investment portfolios comprising some of the best bond ETFs in the market.

 - Industry.
 The Ziggma screener comprises 31 different industries.
 And, even industries themselves can be very heterogeneous.
 So please make sure that you spread your holdings across different industries.